steveosoule/miva-wordpress-hybrids/miva-is-primary/README.md

 ## About

-This file structure is used to demonstrate how Miva & WordPress can be installed at a site's web root.
+The file structure above is used to demonstrate how Miva & WordPress can be installed at a site's web root.
 Miva's URI management and WordPresses Permalinks can be coordinated to work on the same domain.

 It just requires updating the `.htacces` file, and updating WordPress's Site Address Settings.